Juvisy-sur-Orge

-Juvisy-sur-Orge (/fr/, literally Juvisy on Orge) is a commune in the Essonne department in Île-de-France.
-It is located 18 km southeast of Paris and a few kilometres south of Orly Airport.

-The city is known for Gare de Juvisy, the fourth largest and most-frequented railway station in the Grand Paris.
+Juvisy-sur-Orge (/fr/; 'Juvisy-on-Orge') or simply Juvisy is a commune in the Essonne department in Île-de-France, France.
+It is on the left bank of the Seine, 18 km southeast of Paris and a few kilometres south of Orly Airport.
+The city is known for Juvisy station, one of the busiest railway stations nationally.

 Geography

 Juvisy-sur-Orge is located 18 km south of Paris, in the Grand Paris (Greater Paris), and is 10 km north of Évry.
 Neighboring communes are: